Emergency Medical Services

 Training is free to Terrace Park residents and is held right here in the Terrace Park Emergency Services Building.
 The training course qualifies you as a certified EMT (Emergency Medical Technician) in the State of Ohio.

-The Village contracts with Cincinnati State University to provide all the materials and instruction at no charge to volunteers who are residents.
+The Village contracts with Great Oaks to provide all the materials and instruction at no charge to volunteers who are residents.
 All the training takes place at the Terrace Park Emergency Services Building.
 Classes start in the fall and meet twice a week on mutually agreed upon evenings, usually from 6pm until 10 pm.
 The entire course lasts around six months, following public school schedules.

 There are lectures, films and hands-on practice and at the end, you get to ride along on ambulance runs with one of our partners, usually Miami Township, and do observations in one of the area hospital emergency departments.